frontenddogma/css-optimization-basics/manuscript/mindsets.md

 Lastly, a most powerful mindset as loosely as we’re working with them here, is the one to automate.
 Every step of our work should, if possible, be automated.
 Sometimes that will be obvious—every time after we made CSS changes we run some optimization script—, sometimes that will require a bit of listening—a team member mentions how he manually updates documentation each time someone reports downtime issues—, and at other times it will be obscure—no one even knew that there was the option to automate visual design regression testing.

 Whenever we repeat something in our work, we should look into whether that repeat work can be handled through a script or tool—no matter how “hacky” the solution may be.
-(Personally, I work with a recurring reminder to think through my work and check for automation options.)
+(Personally, I work with a recurring reminder to review my work and check for automation options.)
 And then it requires attention, for automation is powerful.
-And still it doesn’t “take work away”—but it liberates us to do the more important things.
+And still it doesn’t “take work away”—but liberates us to do the more important things.